-Type of award Key features Key accounting considerations Stock Acquisition Right (SAR) Plan B awards • Granted and settled by NHI.
-Classified as equity awards as settled in NHI common shares.
-Restricted stock units linked to the price of NHI common shares designed to replicate traditional restricted stock awards used in the United States and Europe • Granted in May in respect of the prior fiscal year.
-Grant date fair value based on listed price of NHI common shares as adjusted for future estimated dividends. • Settled in common shares of NH I.• Total compensation cost measured based on grant date fair value, net of estimated and actual forfeitures • Exercise price of ¥1 per share. • Total compensation expense recognised by the Company in connection with SAR Plan B awards was \$1,030,841 (2019: \$28,009,232) • No dividend equivalent amounts paid or accrue during vesting period. • Options exercisable for up to 5 years after vesting date.
-Notional Stock Unit (NSU) awards • Granted and settled by the Company. • Classified as liability awards as settled in cash.
-Phantom plan linked to the price of NHI common shares designed to replicate the key features of RSU awards (and SAR Plan B awards used in prior fiscal years d equity-settled RSU awards are less favorably treated from a tax o other perspective. • Grant date fair value based on listed price of NHI common shares. • Granted in May each year in respect of the prior fiscal year and also quarterly to new employees as a recruitment incentive to replace awards forfeited from prior employers. expected settlement amount, net of estimated and actual forfeitures • Following the introduction of RSU awards, NSU awards are less commonly used J • Total compensation expense recognised by the Company in connection with NSU awards was \$33,753,763 (2019: \$39,086,516)
+Type of award Key features Key accounting considerations Stock Acquisition Right (SAR) Plan B awards Granted and settled by NHI. • Classified as equity awards as settled in NHI common shares.
+Restricted stock units linked to the price of NHI common shares designed to replicate traditional restricted stock awards used in the United States and Europe Granted in May in respect of the prior fiscal year.
+Grant date fair value based on listed price of NHI common shares as adjusted for future estimated dividends.
+Settled in common shares of NH Total compensation cost measured based on grant date fair value, net of estimated and actual forfeitures Exercise price of ¥1 per share. • Total compensation release recognised by the Company in connection with SAR Plan B awards was \$353,612 (expense for 2020: \$1,030,841) No dividend equivalent amounts paid or accrue during vesting period.
+Options exercisable for up to 5 years after vesting date.
+Notional Stock Unit (NSU) awards Granted and settled by the Company.
+Classified as liability awards as settled in cash.
+Phantom plan linked to the price of NHI common shares designed to replicate the key features of RSU awards (and SAR Plan B awards used in prior fiscal years d equity-settled RSU awards are less favorably treated from a tax o other perspective.
+Grant date fair value based on listed price of NHI common shares. r Granted in May each year in respect of the prior fiscal year and also quarterly to new employees as a recruitment incentive to replace awards forfeited from prior employers. expected settlement amount, net of estimated and actual forfeitures • Total compensation expense recognised by the Company in connection with NSU awards was \$50,504,201 (2020: \$33,753,763)